chimpMan/My-Website/README.md

 # My Website
- This repository contains my personal website
+ This repository contains a host to an improved version of my personal website.